esnet/eslint-config-esnet/README.md

 npm install eslint-config-esnet --save-dev
 ```

-Then, extend rackt in your .eslintrc:
+Then, extend esnet in your .eslintrc:

 ```json